TrupleCpu/QuickNotes/client/README.md

 ```js
 npm init @vitejs/app my-vite-app --template react
 ```
-After that use this command to run the program
+Lastly, use this command to run the program

 ```js
 npm run dev